nsk1207/fastpages_nathan/_pages/00_about.md

 permalink: /about/
 ---

 I am a junior at Del Norte High school and I am in Computer Science Princples.
+I am  interested in computer science and I can't wait to learn a lot of new things.
+You can find my team below.

 <p align="center">
     <img src="https://c.tenor.com/XmEgf6XjPRQAAAAM/skull.gif"